Frequently Asked Questions

 May I double major or minor in a related discipline and double count classes?

 Yes, you may double major or minor in a related discipline.
-You may be able to double count some of your classes between majors.
+With the permission of both majors, you may be able to double count some of your classes between majors.
 Here's how it works: You must have at least 30 total credits for each of your majors.
 Of these, credits from a maximum of three approved courses may be shared between the majors.
 Minors do not allow sharing of credits.

 I've changed my mind about what area I want to concentrate in.
 What do I need to do?